tomtom28/Pet-Python-Project/README.md

 After completing the [Codecademy Course](https://www.codecademy.com/learn/python) for Python, I wanted to get some hands on experience using a Python framework so I followed a great tutorial on [scotch.io](https://scotch.io/).
 This application uses Python 2.7.X.

-The application is deployed to Heorku [here](http://tom-first-flask-project.herokuapp.com/)!
+The application is deployed to Heroku [here](http://tom-first-flask-project.herokuapp.com/)!

 This is a simple Web App that uses the [Flask](http://flask.pocoo.org/) microframework and connects to a MySQL database and performs simple CRUD actions via [MySQL-Python](https://pypi.python.org/pypi/MySQL-python/1.2.5) and the [Flask-sqlalchemy ORM](http://flask-sqlalchemy.pocoo.org/2.1/).
 Database migrations use [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/).
 It also performs user authentication using [Flask-Login](https://flask-login.readthedocs.io/en/latest/) and secures forms with [Flask-WTF](https://flask-wtf.readthedocs.io/en/stable/).